 This card offers a 0% introductory APR on purchases and balance transfers for the first 15 months of card membership.
 After that, the APR will be a variable rate, currently 12.99% to 21.99%, based on your creditworthiness and other factors.
 Be sure you pay your balance off before the introductory period ends, because the APR for this card can range from 12.99% to 21.99%.

-You can get $100 back after you use your new Card to make $1,000 in purchases within the first 3 months.
-You will receive $100 back in the form of a statement credit.
+You can get one year of Amazon Prime and $50 back after you use your new Card to make $1,000 in purchases within the first 3 months.
+You will receive $50 back in the form of a statement credit.

 Once upon a time, Blue Cash cards had a spending threshold that had to be met before cardholders could start to earn the full cash back.
 Thankfully, American Express altered this policy with this card, so cardholders are now able to accrue cash back rewards with this card at the full rate.